-The gold and diamond industry has been making a valuable contribution to Gross Domestic Product, income, export earnings and employment.
+6.10 Mr. Speaker, the gold and diamond industry has been making a valuable contribution to Gross Domestic Product, income, export earnings and employment.
 In recognition of this, the Government has enabled small and medium scale miners to benefit from tax concessions on machinery, equipment and fuel; and waiver and remission of taxes on vehicles, based on gold declarations.
 For 2016, a total of \$47.6 million in taxes was waived on motor vehicles, while, for 2017, such waivers have amounted to \$64.4 million for personal motor vehicles and \$188 million for fuel, so far.
-Many operators in the sector have been approved to hold foreign exchange retention accounts; instead of the 10 per cent, they have been allowed unlimited retention of foreign exchange to purchase mining equipment.
+Many operators in the sector have been approved to hold foreign exchange retention accounts; instead of the 10 percent, they have been allowed unlimited retention of foreign exchange to purchase mining equipment.

-Following strong representation by the Guyana Gold and Diamond Miners Association (GGDMA), I propose the following additional incentives to the industry:

-a) A reduction in the Tributor's Tax from 20 per cent to 10 per cent, with effect from January 1, 2018.
+- 6.11 Following strong representation by the Guyana Gold and Diamond Miners Association (GGDMA), I propose the following additional incentives to the industry: - a) A reduction in the Tributor's Tax from 20 percent to 10 percent, with effect from January 1, 2018.
 Tributors will continue to file annual tax returns and pay any taxes due or be refunded as appropriate.
-Both the GRA and the Guyana Geology and Mines Commission (GGMC) will intensify their efforts to bring operators in the industry within the tax net.

-b) Replacement of the current 2 per cent of the gross proceeds regime with a sliding scale percentage that is based on the price of gold:
+Both the GRA and the GGMC will intensify their efforts to bring operators in the industry within the tax net. - b) Replacement of the current "2% of the gross proceeds" regime with a sliding scale percentage that is based on the price of gold:

-Price of Gold (per ounce) Percentage Income Tax Payable Under US\$1,100 2% Income Tax (Final Tax) US\$1,100 and under US\$1,300 2.5% of Gross Proceeds (Final Tax) US\$1,300 and under US\$1,000 3% of Gross Proceeds (Final Tax) Over US\$1,600 3.5% of Gross Proceeds (Final Tax)
+Price of Gold (per ounce) Percentage Income Tax Payable Under US\$1,100 2% Income Tax (Final Tax) US\$1,100 and under US\$1,300 2.5% of Gross Proceeds (Final Tax) US\$1, 300 and under US\$1,600 3% of Gross Proceeds (Final Tax) Over US\$1,600 3.5% of Gross Proceeds (Final Tax)

-Operators in this industry will continue to keep records in keeping with the provisions of section 33E (5) of the Income Tax Act, Chapter 81:01 which states, "Nothing in this section shall be construed as exempting a gold or diamond miner from the requirement to keep adequate records of the income from mining operations."
+6.12 Operators in this industry will continue to keep records in keeping with the provisions of Section 33E (5) of the Income Tax Act, Chapter 81:01 which states, "Nothing in this section shall be construed as exempting a gold or diamond miner from the requirement to keep adequate records of the income from mining operations."